bogdan-mihalcea/innovation-project-bcu/README.md

 ## Features
-- Ability to input an address and information about places within a 2km radius
+- Ability to input an address and get information about places within a 2km radius
 - Available places to search: pharmacies, supermarkets, convenience stores